abbotto/rectangular/readme/services.md

 ## Services
-- Services are used for sending/receiving/manipulating data.
+- `Services` are used for sending/receiving/manipulating data.
+- You can use services to organize and share code across your app.